adagio130/note/Literature/DBMS/Locks.md

 ## Row-level Lock:

 ### 1. FOR Update
-* Locks the selected rows against concurrent updates.
-Other transactions cannot update, delete, or lock these rows until the current transaction ends.
+* Lock the row before updating, prevent other transactions update, delete, or lock these rows until the current transaction ends.
 ### 2. FOR NO KEY UPDATE
 *
 ### 3. FOR SHARE
+* Lock the row for reading,
 ### 4. FOR KEY SHARE